pain2gain/Chatbot_IBM_Watson/README.md

 <h2>CARL Source</h2>
 Here is the example for sending the resquest of intervention.
+But the computer which has the rights to call APIs of CAL Source can make it run.

 ```js
 var request = require('request'); // request sdk